Cracking the code of college: Cybersecurity student rewrites and unlocks himself at UA11/07/2017

 Majoring in UA’s new cybersecurity program, Csaky, a sophomore, has found his place in the matrix of college life, populated not with faceless figures, but with friends.

-Almost immediately he joined student groups such as the Emerging Leaders, a fraternity and three clubs — including HAkron, a group dedicated to hacking.
+Almost immediately he joined student groups such as the Emerging Leaders, a fraternity and three clubs — including HAkron, an organization that holds workshops in programming and other computer-based projects.
 Csaky also began working at the Office of Admissions between classes.

 “I wasn’t too social in high school, but college has really helped me grow out of my shell and become the person I want to be,” says the Wadsworth High School graduate.